MarniTausen/Greenotyper/README.md

 General workflow guide
 ----------------------

 Starting a new workflow requires setting up and testing the pipeline.
 It starts by opening the pipeline planner.
-Either you open the Greenotyper app, or opening the GUI through the commandline interface:
+Either you open the Greenotyper app, or opening the GUI through the command line interface:

 ```bash
 greenotyper --GUI
 ```